1973 Atlantic hurricane season: Tropical Storm Gilda

-Other storms
+Other systems

-In addition to the eight named storms of 1973 and two notable tropical depressions, there were several minor systems that were classified as depressions by the National Hurricane Center.
-The first four systems of the year were not classified as fully tropical, rather they were associated with the remnants of decaying cold fronts.
-On April 18, the first of these depressions formed northeast of the Bahamas and tracked in a curved motion before dissipating over open water on April 21.
+There were several other systems during the year, that were classified as depressions by the National Hurricane Center.
+On April 18, Tropical Depression One formed northeast of the Bahamas and tracked in a curved motion before dissipating over open water on April 21.
 Several days later, on April 24, another depression formed in the same general region; however, this system was shorter lived and dissipated two days later without significant movement.
-On May 2, another partially tropical system formed over open waters.
+On May 2, Tropical Depression Two formed over open waters.
 The cyclone tracked northeast and dissipated late on May 5 east-southeast of the Azores.
 On May 11, a brief depression formed near Bermuda but dissipated the following day.
 Roughly a week into the official hurricane season, the fifth depression of the year formed just offshore southeast Florida, near Miami.
 The system tracked northwest across the peninsula and briefly entered the Gulf of Mexico on June 8 before making landfall along the Florida Panhandle.
 The depression eventually dissipate on June 10 over South Carolina.